onflow/fcl-js/packages/decode/README.md

 **Decoding a JSON-CDC payload**

-You can additionally directly deocde a JSON-CDC payload.
+You can additionally directly decode a JSON-CDC payload.

 ```javascript
 import { decode } from "@onflow/decode"